reuteras/dfirws/README.md

 [![GitHub Super-Linter](https://github.com/reuteras/dfirws/actions/workflows/linter.yml/badge.svg)](https://github.com/marketplace/actions/super-linter)

-DFIRWS is a solution to do DFIR work in Windows.
-To avoid having to download and install tools manually from many different sources, the tools are downloaded and prepared for use in a Windows Sandbox or VM.
+DFIRWS is a solution to do DFIR work in a Windows Sandbox.
+To avoid having to download and install tools manually from many different sources, the tools are downloaded and prepared for use in a Windows Sandbox or in a VM (only VMWare Workstation at the moment).

 DFIRWS has been enhanced since its start and now contains the following main parts.

 - **downloadFiles.ps1** - download, update and prepare tools to use for DFIR work.
 Also downloads enrichment data and updates ClamAV signatures.
+The script can also be used to verify the downloaded files and cache a local copy of Visual Studio Build Tools.
 - **createSandboxConfig.ps1** - create Windows Sandbox configuration files for the tools.
   - **dfirws.wsb** - Windows Sandbox configuration file with network disabled.
   - **network_dfirws.wsb** - Windows Sandbox configuration file with network enabled.
 - **createVM.ps1** - create a Windows 11 VM with the tools installed.

 DFIRWS should work with the Windows Sandbox in both Windows 10 and Windows 11 even tough it's currently only tested on Windows 11.
-The VM only creates a Windows 11 VM and currently works with VMWare Workstation.
+The VM only creates a Windows 11 VM and currently only works with VMWare Workstation.

 **Recommendation:** Exclude the folder where you have the dfirws code from your antivirus program.
-The reason is that at least Windows Defender will some time classify tools as malware.
+I don't want to have to recommend this but the reason is that at least Windows Defender will some time classify tools as malware even though they are not.
 Even though I try to exclude those tools I've found that a file can be classified as malware one day and not the next.
 The choice is yours.

 ## Table of contents